miraland-labs/miraland/docs/src/developing/on-chain-programs/overview.md

 sidebar_label: "Overview"
 ---

-Developers can write and deploy their own programs to the Solana blockchain.
+Developers can write and deploy their own programs to the Miraland blockchain.
 While developing these "on-chain" programs can seem cumbersome, the entire process can be broadly summarized into a few key steps.

-## Solana Development Lifecycle
+## Miraland Development Lifecycle

 1. Setup your development environment
 2. Write your program